Checklist – What do I need to do?

 You should give the young person contact details of someone they can contact with any questions or problems, and this person could also act as a mentor or buddy, supporting them through their role.
 It could be an adult or another young person already on the Trustee Board.
 The role of a mentor or buddy could include:

-• Talking the young person through the induction process
+- Talking the young person through the induction process

-• Making sure that they have the meeting dates in their diary, with the times and locations
+- Making sure that they have the meeting dates in their diary, with the times and locations

-• Making sure they have a means of getting to the meeting or dialing in via telephone, Skype or other means if appropriate
+- Making sure they have a means of getting to the meeting or dialing in via telephone, Skype or other means if appropriate

-• Providing them with copies of minutes from previous meetings, an agenda for the next meeting and helping them to fully understand what is going to be discussed.
+- Providing them with copies of minutes from previous meetings, an agenda for the next meeting and helping them to fully understand what is going to be discussed.

 The Chair could speak to the young person prior to the meeting to see what they think about items and could then help to get this feedback included in the meeting.

-7. Support them through their training
+7. Support them through their learning

 8. If appropriate, help them to represent other people

-If the young person you are supporting is a Youth Commissioner, they will want to be there to represent other young people, whether in the Group, District, County or the Scouts as a whole.
+If the young person you are supporting is a Youth Lead, they will want to be there to represent other young people, whether in the Group, District, County or the Scouts as a whole.
 Think about ways that you can support them in doing this.

 Consider if they are likely to want to canvas opinions on topics in time for the meeting, and this could be considered when putting together the agenda for the meeting.

-Don’t forget, if the young person is not the Youth Commissioner, unless they wish to, they do not have to be there representing the young people, but should be treated as an ordinary Trustee, representing their own opinions.
+Don’t forget, if the young person is not the Youth Lead, unless they wish to, they do not have to be there representing the young people, but should be treated as an ordinary Trustee, representing their own opinions.

 9. Welcome them at the meeting